msowin/GDAC-Capstone/README.md

 ### [SHARE](#5-share)
 ### [ACT](#6-act)

-## Scenario:
-I am a junior data analyst working on the marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women.
-Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
-Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
-I have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
-The insights I discover will then help guide marketing strategy for the company.
-I will present your analysis to the Bellabeat executive team along with my high-level recommendations for Bellabeat’s marketing strategy.

 ## 1. ASK
   1.1 - Sršen asks me to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart